 A comprehensive collection of over 400 business icons that you can easily edit, scale or color in PowerPoint.
 You’ll also find more infographic ideas with icons that you can quickly and easily customize and edit yourself.

-The right font is crucial for a successful presentation
+Conclusion: The right font is crucial for a successful presentation

 Fonts have a long history.
 Many of today’s popular fonts evolved over several centuries.
 Every font communicates a specific intention and creates impact.
 Unusual fonts often manage to arouse more emotions and thoughts through their appearance alone.
 Even standard fonts rely on their aesthetic to arouse interest.